99003184/calculator/1_Requirements/readme.md

 Weakness

-  *	Does not perform all mathematical operations
+  *	Does not perform all mathematical operations.
-  *	Continuous input is required for each operation
+  *	Continuous input is required for each operations.

 Threats